Investigating the Dark Energy Constraint from Strongly Lensed AGN at LSST-Scale

 In all experiments, the final posterior is taken from 50,000 MCMC samples (see Section \ref{subsection:HI_method}).
 We start from a chain of 70,000 samples, and remove the first 20,000 samples for burn-in.
+To visualize posterior distributions from these samples, we use the \textsc{corner}\footnote{\url{https://github.com/dfm/corner.py}} package \citep{corner_py}.
 To compare performance across experiments, we use the Dark Energy Figure of Merit (DE FOM) \citep{DETF}.
 This metric assumes a Gaussian posterior over ($w_0$,$w_a$).
 Our DE FOM calculation is approximate, as we use a Gaussian fit to the posterior samples.
 First, we compute the pivot scale-factor, $a_p$, where the uncertainty on w(a) is minimized:

 Then, we re-parameterize the posterior from ($w_0$,$w_a$) to ($w_p$,$w_a$), where: